This article includes sections on:

 - They also offer coverage to spouses and children of service members or veterans.
 Spousal coverage however doesn’t exceed service members coverage, and children are covered at no charge.

-Our veterans are an invaluable part of our society, having put their lives on the line to protect our liberties and way of life.
-In an attempt to rectify the numerous complications they face, improvements are constantly being made to the department of veteran affairs, with continually larger Federal budgets.
-Still, there are major concerns that all this is not enough, and that conditions at the VA are not as they ought to be.
+Veterans are an invaluable part of our society, having put their lives on the line to protect our liberties and way of life.
+In an attempt to rectify the numerous complications they face, improvements are constantly being made to the department of veteran affairs, with continually larger federal budgets.
+Still, there are major concerns that current amounts are not enough, and that conditions at the VA are not as they ought to be.

 As a nation, we need to do all that we can to improve the status of those who have sacrificed for our well-being.
-At the very least, we need to provide our vets and their families with the resources they so desperately need to rehab into society and function as gratifyingly as they can.
+At the very least, we need to provide our vets and their families with the resources and support they need to reintegrate into society and function as well as possible.